 About Delta Apparel, Inc.

-Delta Apparel, Inc., along with its operating subsidiaries, M. J. Soffe, LLC, Junkfood Clothing Company, Salt Life, LLC and Art Gun, LLC, is an international design, marketing, manufacturing, and sourcing company that features a diverse portfolio of lifestyle basic and branded activewear apparel and headwear.
-The Company specializes in selling casual and athletic products across distribution tiers, including specialty stores, boutiques, department stores, mid-tier and mass chains, and the U.S. military.
-The Company’s products are made available direct-to-consumer on its websites at www.soffe.com, www.junkfoodclothing.com, www.saltlife.com and www.deltaapparel.com.
+Delta Apparel, Inc., along with its operating subsidiaries, M. J. Soffe, LLC, Salt Life, LLC and Art Gun, LLC, is an international design, marketing, manufacturing, and sourcing company that features a diverse portfolio of lifestyle basic and branded activewear apparel and headwear.
+The Company specializes in selling casual and athletic products across distribution tiers, including department and mid-tier stores, e-retailers, sporting goods and outdoor retailers, specialty and independent stores, and the U.S. military.
+The Company’s products are made available direct-to-consumer on its websites at www.saltlife.com, www.soffe.com, www.coastapparel.com and www.deltaapparel.com.
 The Company's operations are located throughout the United States, Honduras, El Salvador, and Mexico, and it employs approximately 7,900 people worldwide.
 Additional information about the Company is available at www.deltaapparelinc.com.